Rethink Pricing Strategy to Close More SaaS Deals

 Eliminate friction

-The industry’s most common payment models — usage-based and tiered subscriptions — are tried and tested, but they lack the meaningful options for customization that today’s SaaS buyers crave.
-Like consumers, today’s enterprise buyers want a frictionless and flexible sales and payment process — including options to amortize payments over time.
+The industry's most common payment models — usage-based and tiered subscriptions — are tried and tested, but they lack the meaningful options for customization that today's SaaS buyers crave.
+Like consumers, today's enterprise buyers want a frictionless and flexible sales and payment process — including options to amortize payments over time and to compare funding options side by side

 Rather than prepaying for a SaaS product, for instance, a customer might prefer to make regular monthly payments — even if it means they pay more over the life of the contract.
 Increasingly, in fact, we're seeing SaaS buyers choose regular monthly payments even if it means giving up substantial discounts on a prepaid rate.